Kryha/bot-busters/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep zkStates open and inclusive.
+Help us keep Bot-Busters open and inclusive.
 Please read and follow our [Code of Conduct](code_of_conduct.md).

 ## <a name="question"></a> Got a Question or Problem?